introvert9112k/DSA-cpp/DS/binary trees/terminology.md

 **subtree** - A node and all its decendents form a sub tree

+**diameter of the tree** diameter is defined as the no of nodes along the maximum path between the two leaf nodes.
+Maximum path may or may not pass through the root node.

 **if tree has N nodes then it should have n-1 edges.**

 **binary tree is the tree in which all the nodes has atmost 2 nodes ,that mean each node has 0,1,2 child nodes**